Exact Bayesian inference for diffusion driven Cox processes: Examples

-Now, we present three simulated examples, in which the first two aim at analysing how well the IF function and model parameters are estimated and the third one explores model flexibility.
-In the first two, data is simulated in the interval $[0,400]$ and the proposed MCMC algorithm is run to estimate the intensity function and parameters indexing the model.
-Given the low information that the data contains about the volatility parameter $\sigma$ and the feasibility to fix it in a reasonable value (see discussion in Section \ref{ssecparam}), this parameter is fixed in its real value.
-The chains run for 51000 iterations with a burn-in of 11000, with the parameter vector being updated from iteration 1020 at every 20 iterations of the Gibbs sampler and performing (for the exp-OU example) 40 consecutive updates per time.
-A lag of 20 iterations is considered to obtain the posterior sample of the diffusion path.
-A noncentred parametrisation (see Section \ref{ssecparam}) is adopted for the Poisson processes $\Xi_{ij}$ in the cdf-DW example.
-These are all strategies to optimise the chain's convergence speed.
-All the estimated parameters in each model are jointly sampled via Metropolis Hastings with a properly tuned Gaussian random walk proposal.
-The algorithms are implemented in Ox \citep{Ox} and run in a 3.50-GHz Intel i7 processor with 16GB RAM.
+We consider three simulated examples.
+The first two focus on the analysis of how well the IF and model parameters are estimated and the third one explores model flexibility.
+The MCMC chains run for at least 200k iterations with a suitable burn-in and a lag to update the parameters so that the effective sample size of each parameter is at least 500.
+We use the concept of effective sample size to define the statistics ``time per effective sample" of a parameter as the ratio between the total running time of an algorithm (in seconds) and the effective sample size of that parameter.
+We estimate the effective sample size using the R package CODA, which computes the spectral density at frequency zero by fitting an AR model to the chain.
+All the estimated parameters in each model are jointly sampled via Metropolis-Hastings with a properly tuned Gaussian random walk proposal.
+The algorithms are implemented in Ox \citep{Ox} and run in a 3.50-GHz Intel i7 processor with 6 cores and 16GB RAM.